 So to make my coconut donts a little sweeter I decided to top it with my standard vegan meringue but you could also use a cashew cream cheese.
 But in no case you should omit is the salted banana caramel.
 Healthy caramel that is solely made from dried bananas salt and coconut milk is not only nutritious but also heavenly delicious.

-How do you top a donut Not a classic donut topper but I somehow felt that it needed some extra chocolate.
+Not a classic donut topper but I somehow felt that it needed some extra chocolate.
 But as always decorate with whatever floats your boat here.
 For all of you struggling with food allergies: these donuts are not only all vegan but also glutenfree and refined sugarfree.

 Coconut Donuts (Recipe adopted from the amazing Feasting on Fruit; makes 6 with a donut tin)